henspace/Text2LessonLibrary/README.md

-# Text2Lesson Library
+# RapidQandA Library

-Prebuilt library for use by [Text2Lesson](https://github.com/henspace/text2lesson).
+Prebuilt library for use by [RapidQandA](https://github.com/henspace/text2lesson).

 This just contains the library and library contents files for use with the main application.